BAndresen/TOJA/README.md

 📝 Log Your Job Hunting Activity:<br>
 Generate visual progress reports for custom date ranges or export all your data at any time

+🤖 Automation:<br>
+Save time managing and focus on your current job prospects.
+Set an automatic close date for prospects that haven't been active for a certain time

 🌐 Open Source Software:<br>
 Toja is open-source, promoting transparency and collaboration.